Hard light vs soft light – when and how to use both types of lighting

 • Using hard and soft light together

-Hard light portraits with flash and sunlight
+Hard light vs soft light portraits with natural light

 What is the difference between hard and soft lighting?

-The harder the light, the more defined the edge will be and the quicker the transition from light to dark.
+The harder the light, the more defined the shadow edge will be and the quicker the transition from light to dark.

 The softer the light the less obvious shadows become, to the point that in some images you can barely notice them.